 Some things to think about:

-Starting swimming from birth is NOT necessary.
-Whilst babies do have an inherent reflex to close their airways learned from being in the womb, this soon goes and does not give them a lasting benefit.
+- Starting swimming from birth is NOT necessary.
+Whilst babies do have an inherent reflexo close their airways learned from being in the womb, this soon goes and does not give them a lasting benefit.
 Starting them at 4 to 6 months is quite soon enough.

-Submersion is NOT necessary.
-Many organisations have submersion as the foundation of their teaching "philosophy" and more often than not their adverts show a baby floating underwater as an inducement.
-(See photo to the left).
-Dunking underwater does not suit all babies and toddlers and for some it can be traumatic enough to severly delay proper acclimatisation to water.
+- Submersion is NOT necessary.
+Many organisations have submersion as the foundation of their teaching “philosophy” and more often than not their adverts show a baby floating underwater as an inducement.
+(See photo above).
+Dunking underwater does not suit all babies and toddlers and for some it can be traumatic enough to severely delay proper acclimatization to water.
 Moreover it is a testing operation for the parent, who may not be all that happy to do it themselves!!.
 Most importantly however, the aim is to get children to swim on top of the water, not underneath it.
-Children have plenty of time to discover the thrill of the deep later and once they do, they wil want to be there as much as possible.
+Children have plenty of time to discover the thrill of the deep later and once they do, they will want to be there as much as possible.
 It is really hard to teach a child to swim on top of the water when they spend all their time under the surface!!.